Ftalxx/Small-Projects-Compilation/Socket-MongoDB-Work-Tracker/README.md

 In the index.html file:

-Background: A complex multi-layered background with gradients for a visually appealing interface.
+Background: A complex multi-layered background with gradients for a visually appealing interface. <br>
-Text Positioning: The "Data Log" button is positioned at the bottom-right corner for easy access.
+Text Positioning: The "Data Log" button is positioned at the bottom-right corner for easy access. <br>

 In the script.js file:

-Chat Functionality: Includes logic for sending and receiving messages and updating the chat window.
+Chat Functionality: Includes logic for sending and receiving messages and updating the chat window. <br>
 Task Management: Handles task creation, fetching, and rendering in the sidebar.